 August 12, Dr. Leigh Anne Duck (University of Mississippi);

 September 6, Prof. Candace Waid (University of California, Santa Barbara);

 September 24, Prof. Christine Bold (University of Guelph/Free University, Berlin);

 October 22, Prof. Peter Cole (Western Illinois University);

 November 22, Dr. Silvia Schultermandl (University of Graz).

 European Views of the United States is the official book series of the EAAS.
-We are proud to announce volume 4 of the series: Forever Young?
-The Changing Images of America, eds.
-Philip Coleman and Stephen Matterson, vol. 4, 2012 (Dublin Conference 2010)
+We are proud to announce volume 6 of the series: The Health of the Nation, eds.
+Meldan Tanrisal and Tanfer Emin Tunç, vol. 6, 2014 (Izmir Conference 2012)

 The European Journal of American Studies is the official journal of EAAS.
 It welcomes contributions from Americanists in Europe and elsewhere and aims at making available state-of-the-art research on all aspects of United States culture and society.